rage/cyber-security-base-19/data/module-2/part-2/http.md

 ---

 Almost everything that we've done so far has relied on the HTTP protocol.
 The HTTP protocol is the protocol that browsers and servers use for communication.
 It defines eight separate request methods, from which the `GET` and `POST` are most widely used.
 Each request method has a set of restrictions and suggestions on the content of the message and on how the message should be processed by the server.
-For example, [Java Servlet API (version 2.5)](http://jcp.org/aboutJava/communityprocess/mrel/jsr154/index2.html) includes the following suggestion for handling the normal GET requests, i.e. the ones that users use for retrieving data.
+For example, the [HTTP protocol](https://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html) includes the following suggestion for handling the normal GET requests, i.e. the ones that users use for retrieving data.

-_The GET method should be safe, that is, without any side effects for which users are held responsible.
-For example, most form queries have no side effects.
-If a client request is intended to change stored data, the request should use some other HTTP method._
+_In particular, the convention has been established that the GET and HEAD methods SHOULD NOT have the significance of taking an action other than retrieval.
+These methods ought to be considered "safe".
+This allows user agents to represent other methods, such as POST, PUT and DELETE, in a special way, so that the user is made aware of the fact that a possibly unsafe action is being requested._

 #### Data is retrieved using the GET method